CrocoFactory/sensei/README.md

 ## Comparison

-**Sensei**: It provides a high level of abstraction.
+**Sensei** 👍: It provides a high level of abstraction.
 Sensei simplifies creating API wrappers, offering decorators for easy routing, data validation, and automatic mapping of API responses to models.
 This reduces boilerplate and improves code readability and maintainability.

-**Bare HTTP Client**: A bare HTTP client like `requests` or `httpx` requires manually managing requests, handling response parsing, data validation, and error handling.
+**Bare HTTP Client** 👎: A bare HTTP client like `requests` or `httpx` requires manually managing requests, handling response parsing, data validation, and error handling.
 You have to write repetitive code for each endpoint.